crashonthebeat/Arcatos/Roadmap.md

         - Item Class
         - Player: Search for Item in room
         - Player: Use Item
+        - Look at things
         - Gamestate: Player doing a thing triggers a flag that does another thing.
         - MAYBE: Basic Puzzles
 - Functionality
     - **DONE** ~~Loading world data from JSON to object instances~~
     - **DONE** ~~Full command parser~~
     - Cleanup Program > Game > Prompt logic
+- Narration
+    - Fix summary displays (capitalize in the game.narration method?)

 ### 0.2 This is a game
 - Scenes